jdubar/HangTab/README.md

 # HangTab :bowling:

-A simple MAUI app that records bowling 'hangings' and 'bus rides' for a team.
+An Android app that records bowling 'hangings' and 'bus rides' for a team.

 <table>
   <tr>